You Won't Believe What This Episode Is About – Act Three Will Shock You!: Plot

 Marge rents a new vacuum and sends the family outside while she cleans the house.
 Homer drops off Bart and Lisa at a trampoline park, while he goes to a dog park.
 There, Homer engages in an awkward conversation with Lenny, who is overly enthusiastic about his new dog.
 Homer is relieved when Santa's Little Helper scares Lenny's dog off, going to buy him ice cream as a treat.
 Before entering the store, Homer rolls down the windows and turns the AC on; Santa's Little Helper closes the windows and knocks the car keys out while jumping around in excitement, making it appear as though Homer has locked him in the car.
 Many passers-by notice and post misinformation about Homer, accusing him of having done it on purpose.
 For this incident, as well as forgetting to pick up Bart and Lisa from the trampoline park, Homer becomes a town pariah.

 As the hate against Homer continues spreading, Lisa implores him to read an apology to the town.
 At church, Homer is given the opportunity to stand at the pulpit and make a statement.
 Instead of reading Lisa's apology, he calls out the crowd for being overly sensitive, mistakenly pushing Reverend Lovejoy out the window while gesturing.
 Footage of the incident spreads worldwide, with the Simpsons getting doxxed repeatedly and Homer losing his job at the power plant.
 When the family goes out to dinner, they meet Theo, who invites Homer to The Institute: a place where people falsely blamed on the Internet can have their reputations restored.

-At The Institute, Homer is put in a group with four other disgraced adults.
+At The Institute, Homer is put in a group with four other disgraced adults, including Helen Lovejoy ("Lemonade Karen") and Kirk Van Houten ("Juice Box Dad").
 Led by Theo, they stage acts of public charity, which are recorded and posted on social media.
 This fails, and the group are harassed once again.
 Theo tells them of a "Universal Eradication Code" he has invented, which can erase specific media from every hard drive on Earth.
 The team break into the island headquarters of ChumNet, an infamous clickbait site, to implement the code.
 Everyone besides Homer is distracted by the various attention-grabbing articles the site publishes, and he makes it to the server room alone.
 Upon plugging the code in, Homer learns that he will not only erase every trace of his group's misdeeds, but immoral acts of recent political leaders.
-He realizes that The Institute was funded for this purpose, and stops the code, instead reading Lisa's apology note over a worldwide broadcast.
-Everyone forgives Homer, including his family, while Theo is beaten up by various Institute guards for his failure.
+Theo reveals that The Institute was funded for this purpose, and Homer stops the code, instead reading Lisa's apology note over a worldwide broadcast.
+Everyone forgives Homer, including his family, while Theo is beaten up by various Institute backers for his failure.